finnformica/zk-chat/README.md

 3. Create a new realm called `vc-authn`

-4. Create a new client called `fast-api` and add a valid redirect URI as `localhost:10000`
+4. Create a new client called `zk-chat` and add a valid redirect URI as `localhost:3000`

-5. Create a new user and set up the password using the credentials tab (ensuring temporary toggle is off).

 ### Testing